stridecolossus/jove-blog/blog/part-2-triangle/pipeline.md

 A pipeline stage is either a configurable _fixed function_ or a _programmable stage_ implemented by a _shader module_.

-Configuring the pipeline requires a large amount of information for even the simplest case although much of this data is often default or empty structures.

 In this chapter we will implement the mandatory fixed-function and shader stages required for the triangle demo.

 ---